jsbisht/aws-developer-associate/dynamodb.md

 Maximum of 5 LSI's per base table.

-LSI allows `using alternative sort key` on the table but the same partition key.
+LSI allows `using alternative sort key` on the table but `the same partition key`.

 `Shares the RCU and WCU with the table`, if the main table is using provisioned capacity.